Ethiopian eunuch: Race and origins

 "Candace" was the name given in Greco-Roman historiography to all the female rulers or consorts of the Kingdom of Kush (now part of Sudan).
 The capital city was Meroë, and the title of "Candace" derives from a Meroitic word, kdke, that referred to any royal woman.
 "Ethiopian" was a Greek term for black-skinned peoples generally, often applied to Kush (which was well known to the Hebrews and often mentioned in the Hebrew Bible).
 The eunuch was not from the land today known as Ethiopia, which corresponds to the ancient Kingdom of Aksum, which conquered Kush in the fourth century.
 The first writer to call it Ethiopia was Philostorgius around 440.

 Some scholars, such as Frank M. Snowden, Jr., interpret the story as emphasizing that early Christian communities accepted members regardless of race: "Ethiopians were the yardstick by which antiquity measured colored peoples."
 Others, such as Clarice Martin, write that it is a commentary on the religion rather than on its adherents, showing Christianity's geographical extent; Gay L. Byron goes further, saying, "The Ethiopian eunuch was used by Luke to indicate that salvation could extend even to Ethiopians and Blacks."
-David Tuesday Adamo suggests that the word used here (Αίθίοψ, aithiops) is best translated simply as "African."
+David Tuesday Adamo suggests that the word used here (Αἰθίοψ, aithiops) is best translated simply as "African."